 In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
 This ASU simplifies the accounting for share-based payment award transactions including: income tax consequences, classification of awards as either equity or liabilities and classification on the statement of cash flows.
 This ASU is effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
 Early adoption is permitted.
-The Company is currently evaluating the requirements of the new guidance and has not yet determined its impact on the Company's financial statements.
+The Company adopted this standard effective July 1, 2016 on a retrospective basis for each period presented.
+The adoption of this standard did not have a material impact on the Company's financial statements.